Optimize TCO with Production-Ready Containers

 Virtuozzo deployed the very first system Containers technology in 2001, and has been pushing the boundaries of infrastructure performance, low TCO, and security ever since.

-Virtuozzo Containers deliver the industry’s highest density in high-performance, highly secure encrypted Containers.
+Virtuozzo Containers deliver the industry’s highest density in high-performance, highly secure encrypted Container disks.
 Today, the ground-breaking Virtuozzo Containers are available as a stand-alone solution or as part of an all-in-one hyperconverged infrastructure platform with Containers, an optimized KVM-based hypervisor, and software-defined storage – with management.

-Encrypted Containers are also included in the Virtuozzo Platform.
+Encrypted Containers are also included in Virtuozzo Hybrid Server.

 “We’ve stayed with Virtuozzo as our provider because it has continually exceeded other systems in performance, features, and price, which enhanced our business bottom line.”